 Before I came on

-They had already received strong user feedback that the blue green “summary” bar was hard to use.
+They had already received strong user feedback that the blue-green “summary” bar was confusing.
 It wasn’t obvious that you could click it — there’s nothing “clickable” about it!
-Worse, it didn’t indicate that there was a workflow (you had to create a “Site” before creating a “System”).
+Worse, it didn’t indicate that there was a workflow (e.g. you had to create a “Site” before creating a “System”).

 To show it was a workflow, I turned the bar into arrows.
 Then I played with various bar and pie charts to visually show the percentage of energy generated from solar.
 (It’s faster to interpret a ratio in a simple graph, than with text labels.)

-Then I tried merging the summary bar with the top navigation bar, since having two layers of navigation is often confusing.
+Multiple layers of navigation is confusing, so I tried merging the summary bar with the top navigation bar:

 Once their engineers implemented it, it significantly improved the readability of the page.
 It also made it much easier to focus on the purpose of the page, instead of the huge summary bar at the top of the screen.